NunoSempere/nunosempere.com/blog/2023/07/19/better-harder-faster-stronger/index.md

 ### 1.2.
 Role models

-I can pinpoint the people who had the most influence on my proffessional career.
+I can pinpoint the people who had the most influence on my professional career.
 They are a bit older than me, and I had good enough models of their work that I could at times steal some of their strategies.

 Some of the strategies I've copied are: explore the rationality community, get into EA, become an independent researcher, go to a summer fellowship at the Future of Humanity Institute, work on forecasting research, or incorporate programming into research.
 And so at a conference earlier last year, it turned out that I was not the only Spanish effective altruist forecasting researcher/programmer with a beard.
 But I'm more disagreeable, less social, and less into AI than both Jacob and Jaime, and don't work on the same sub-field, which means that I can't implement quite the same strategies.
 And so as time goes on, it becomes harder for me to find mentors or role models, i.e., people I know well enough and are similar enough that I can mimic their strategies.

-In general, seems plausible that people's role models could have a large influence on their life trajectories.
+In general, it seems plausible that people's role models could have a large influence on their life trajectories.
 So perhaps we could make people better, harder, faster, stronger, by bringing better role models to their attention, or by more directly matching them with better mentors.

 I think that substantial efforts could be fruitfully spent in this area.